The Russia investigation and Donald Trump: a timeline from on-the-record sources (updated)

 Feb.
 13, 2017: Flynn resigns after 24 days as national security adviser.

 Feb.
-14, 2017: Trump asks Comey to drop the investigation into Flynn, according to sworn testimony Comey would later deliver to Congress.
+14, 2017: Trump asks Comey to drop the investigation into Flynn, according to Comey's sworn testimony.
 Comey says Trump told him: "I hope you can see your way clear to letting this go, to letting Flynn go.
 He is a good guy.
 I hope you can let this go."
 Trump has denied this.

 March 1, 2017: The Washington Post reports that Sessions met with Kislyak twice over the previous year, encounters that Sessions failed to disclose during his confirmation proceedings.
 Sessions later confirms these meetings.